 For unopened containers, shelf life is straightforward.
 Assuming the components are stored in a dry, warm place, you'll have:

-As you can see, it's the same amount of time for both types of epoxy.
+As you can see, it's the same amount of time for all three types of epoxy.

 On the other hand, if you've already opened the containers, the remaining shelf life is considerably shorter, as oxygen will now have been introduced into the bottles.
 This hastens a process called oxidation, which is part of what causes some epoxy components to take on a yellowish hue over time.